-It took activists and reformers of the women’s suffrage movement more than 70 years to win this right and on August 18, 1920, the 19th Amendment to the Constitution was finally ratified, and on August 26, it was officially declared in effect.
+It took activists and reformers of the women’s suffrage movement more than 70 years to earn the right to vote.
+On August 18, 1920, the 19th Amendment to the Constitution was finally ratified, and on August 26, it was officially declared in effect.
 Due to racial inequality, however, many women of color in the United States were not granted the right to vote until 1965.
 Black women, who played a key role in the suffrage movement but have mostly been overlooked through history, are finally getting their due.

 Suffragists began their organized fight for women’s equality in 1848 when they demanded the right to vote during the first women's rights convention in Seneca Falls, New York.
 For the next 72 years, women leaders lobbied, marched, picketed, and protested for the right to the ballot.